MilesCranmer/AirspeedVelocity.jl/README.md

 SUITE["eval_tree_array"]["20"] = @benchmarkable eval_tree_array($tree, $X2, $options) evals=1 samples=100
 ```

+Inside this script, we will also have access to the `PACKAGE_VERSION` constant,
+to allow for different behavior depending on tag.
-we can run this benchmark over the history of `SymbolicRegression.jl` with:
+We can run this benchmark over the history of `SymbolicRegression.jl` with:

 ```bash
 benchpkg SymbolicRegression \